All Episodes

 We got a whole CNN piece on what they're thinking at Harvard.

-Remember now, Harvard grooms people to do this quote unquote the right way.
+Remember now, Harvard grooms people to do this, quote unquote, the right way.

 That's the purpose of Harvard and the purpose of Yale and Princeton and Brown to train people to do this the right way, meaning the liberal right way.

-The head snapping change in policy toward Libya has everybody guessing where the Mid East is heading, whether the U.S. has a good handle on it, and most of all, what Obama's trying to achieve.
+The head-snapping change in policy toward Libya has everybody guessing where the Mideast is heading, whether the U.S. has a good handle on it.

-Get this next, see, get this next.
+Get this next.

-One irony as a female friend put it, is that for many years many of us believe that if only more women could gain power, the world would surely become more peaceful.
+One irony, as a female friend put it, is that for many years, many of us believe that if only more women could gain power, the world would surely become more peaceful.

-Yet we now see that the three people who talked Obama into using force are women.
+Yet, we now see that the three people who talked Obama into using force are women.

-Perhaps we should be less We were talking about male liberals.
+We were talking about male liberals.

 Of course they were opposed.